Examples of Regeneration in Animals

 Salamanders

-Members of the Salamandridae family regenerate tissue is one of the most idiosyncratic ways.
-This is they have the ability to regenerate various tissues in their body several times over.
-They can re-develop the tail and legs, as well as parts of organs such as eyes, brain, heart and jaw.
+Members of the Salamandridae family regenerate tissue in one of the most idiosyncratic ways.
+This is because they have the ability to regenerate various tissues in their body several times over.
+They can re-develop the tail and legs, as well as parts of organs such as eyes, brain, heart, and jaw.
 The mechanism used by these animals is different from the processes that occur in metamorphosis (they are amphibians, so the larvae undergo a transformation to reach the adult stage).
 Regeneration occurs by mechanisms produced by skeletal muscle fibers that are activated in these cases, which are different from those of stem cells.

 Lizards